Skip to content

 Reconcile source-of-truth totals

 Pick one fixed week and reconcile analytics events, ad-platform conversions, and CRM opportunities.
-If totals are outside a 10% variance band, stop modeling and fix instrumentation first.
+If the totals cannot survive scrutiny, stop modeling and fix instrumentation first.

 2. 2